-E) Prohibited Uses.
+Prohibited Uses.

-Any use not listed in subsections C and D of this section is prohibited.
+Any use not listed in underlying zoning districts is prohibited.

-F) Development Standards.
+Development Standards.

-Design Criteria.
+a) Design Criteria.

 The intent of the following design criteria is to maintain and strengthen the unique character of Beaufort's gateway corridors by insuring new development projects are architecturally compatible with the historic characteristics of the community.
 These characteristics include building forms, proportions, treatments, exterior materials, and architectural styles.
 It is intended for front elevations and overall massing of new structures shall be of human scale and related to the street.